stylekit/stylekit.github.io/_posts/2017-01-12-swift-3-migration.md

 ``actionForLayer(layer:CALayer, forKey event: String) -> CAAction?`` 👈 Also gone, Solution: build it your self or?

 **Important:** Seems these methods are apart of Metal now.
 So instead of extending NSView we now: ``Import MetalKit`` and ``CustomView:MTKView``
+**IMPORTANT:** MetalKit is revolutionary but easy to use out of the box it is not.
+A simpler solution is to implement CALayerDelegate that has drawLayer and actionForLayer.
+And then implement these your self. 🔑

 ## Modulo: